pagkly/Zed/Investopedia3/Shareholders Should Cast Their Votes by Proxy and Be Heard.md

 ## Proxy Statements

-Before the annual shareholder meeting, all shareholders receive a packet of information containing the [Proxy Statement](https://www.investopedia.com/terms/p/proxystatement.asp).
+Before the annual shareholder meeting, all shareholders receive a packet of information containing the [[Proxy Statement]](https://www.investopedia.com/terms/p/proxystatement.asp).
 The proxy documents provide shareholders with the information necessary to make informed votes on issues important to the company's performance.
-A Proxy statement offers shareholders and prospective investors insight into a company's [governance](https://www.investopedia.com/terms/c/corporategovernance.asp) and management operations.
+A Proxy statement offers shareholders and prospective investors insight into a company's [[governance]](https://www.investopedia.com/terms/c/corporategovernance.asp) and management operations.
 The proxy discloses important information on agenda items for the annual meeting, lists the qualifications of management and board members, serves as a ballot for elections to the board of directors, lists the largest shareholders of a company's stock, and provides detailed information about executive compensation.
 There are also proposals from management and shareholders.

-Proxy statements must be filed with regulatory authorities, such as the [Securities and Exchange Commission (SEC)](https://www.investopedia.com/terms/s/sec.asp) in the United States, on an annual basis before the company's annual meeting.
+Proxy statements must be filed with regulatory authorities, such as the [[Securities and Exchange Commission (SEC)]](https://www.investopedia.com/terms/s/sec.asp) in the United States, on an annual basis before the company's annual meeting.

 When voting by proxy remotely, shareholders may be eligible to vote by mail, phone, or internet.
 Shareholders use the information in the proxy statements to aid in the decision-making process.